 In this blog, we will understand both these concepts better but first, let’s begin with the basics.

 We respect your privacy.
 Your information is safe.

-What is Software Development Life Cycle (SDLC)?
+What is the Software Development Life Cycle (SDLC)?

-We can equate it to the recipe that you follow to bake your favorite cake.
+We can equate it to the recipe you follow to bake your favorite cake.
 If the first step is to combine flour with cocoa powder, you’ll have to follow the process to ensure a finely baked cake.
-But, if you’ll only mix the mentioned ingredients in one go, the cake will not be worth relishing.
+But, if you only mix the mentioned ingredients in one go, the cake will not be worth relishing.

 Related Article: Top 7 Software Development Methodologies: Pros & Cons

-For instance, in the traditional methodology such as Waterfall — all the mentioned stages are followed sequentially while restricting backward movement.
+For instance, in the traditional methodology such as Waterfall — all the mentioned stages are sequentially followed while restricting backward movement.
 On the other hand, the Agile software development process model follows an iterative approach where the teams can go back to a previous stage to fix a bug or accommodate a new requirement.